Liberation Is Brutally Honest

 Today, voters have the power to defeat the ALP and end the clientelistic politics that have tarnished the government for decades, exposing misconduct in public office.

-The signs are clear, as evidenced by ALP's poor performance in 2023, where they clung to power to delay criminal charges, supported by a manipulated Antigua and Barbuda Electoral Commission (ABEC), as seen in the cases of St. John City East (SJCE), St. Peter, and St. Philip North.
-These constituencies are heavily influenced by corruption, dictating the outcome of crucial elections.
+The signs are clear, as seen in the ALP's poor performance in 2023, where they clung to power to delay criminal charges, supported by a manipulated Antigua and Barbuda Electoral Commission (ABEC), as seen in the cases of St. John City East (SJCE), St. Peter, and St. Philip North.
+These constituencies are heavily influenced by corruption, shaping the outcomes of key elections.

-The upcoming election offers a real chance for the UPP to win.
-Still, it faces a significant challenge from a corrupt executive who controls immigration policy and has authorized over 1,600 people to register to vote with the tacit approval of ABEC.
+The upcoming election presents a real chance for the UPP to win.
+However, it faces a major challenge from a corrupt executive who controls immigration policy and has authorized over 1,600 people to register to vote with the tacit approval of ABEC.

-The St. Philip North by-election showcased corruption in action, exemplifying a long-standing pattern of election-stealing.
+The St. Philip North by-election showcased corruption in action, exemplifying a long-standing pattern of election interference.

-Ask the ALP government—at least it is an undeniable fact that an existing plan was in motion until foreign pressure warned that the consequences would be disastrous, forcing its withdrawal from the schedule.
+Ask the ALP government—at least it is an undeniable fact that a plan was in motion until foreign pressure warned that the consequences would be disastrous, forcing its withdrawal.

-That order came too late, as most of the legal documents had already been nearly finalized.
-Fearing lawlessness and threats, authorities pulled back.
+That order came too late, as most of the legal documents had been nearly finalized.
+Fearing further sanctions, the authorities pulled back.

 The people must rally to STOP the ALP’s plan to plunge the nation into chaos.
 They hold the power in this critical election to overthrow this lawless system of control!